Visit the Jewel House first at the Tower of London: Here’s why

 What to see inside the Tower of London

-The Tower of London is one of the British capital’s best attractions – and it’s great for families.
-Entry tickets may be expensive, but there is so much history packed inside.
+The Tower of London is one of the British capital’s best attractions – and this English castle is great for families.
+Entry tickets may be expensive, but there is so much history packed inside, they’re worth the money.
 There are also several different sections within the Tower, each essentially an attraction in its own right.

-After all, the Tower of London has been a palace, a prison, a zoo, an observatory and so much more over the years.
+After all, the Tower of London has been a palace, a prison, and a zoo.
+It has also served as an observatory and so much more over the years.

 Tower of London attractions